 During the first few years of the school's operation, Rev. Walker saw the need for educational opportunities for children who were blind.
 In April of 1855, a department for blind children was added to the school with James S. Henderson, a graduate of the Tennessee School for the Blind, as principal.

 In 1977, the Cedar Springs Academy opened to serve children who were either deaf or blind with additional disabilities.

 SC School for the Deaf and the Blind Foundation

 A private fundraising arm was established in 1979.

-In 1984, a relationship was created with 12 local school districts to begin outreach services delivered to their students by the School for the Blind.
-Since that time, outreach services have grown to a statewide division including early intervention, vision and hearing services in the public schools, the deaf-blind project, a braille and large print instructional materials distribution center, a child development center, sign language interpreters, and sign language classes.
+In 1984, a relationship was created with 12 local school districts to begin delivering outreach services to their students through educational staff of the School for the Blind.
+Since that time, outreach services have grown to form a statewide division, including early intervention, vision and hearing services in the public schools, the deaf-blind project, a braille and large print instructional materials distribution center, a child development center, sign language interpreters, and sign language classes.